Articles · Workplace Wellbeing

 Frequently Asked Questions

-What makes a financial wellbeing program effective?
-The best programs combine practical money education with psychological support and a culture where financial stress can be discussed openly, rather than a single one-off session.
+What makes a financial wellbeing programme effective?
+The best programmes combine practical money education with psychological support and a culture where financial stress can be discussed openly, rather than a single one-off session.

-Should a financial wellbeing program include mental health support?
+Should a financial wellbeing programme include mental health support?
 Yes.
-Money stress is both practical and emotional, so addressing the psychological side is essential to a program that actually works.
+Money stress is both practical and emotional, so addressing the psychological side is essential to a programme that actually works.